 · Urinating more often.

+How is hemochromatosis diagnosed?
 Your doctor will do a physical exam and ask about your medical history.
 If the doctor suspects hemochromatosis, you will have blood tests to see if you have too much iron in your body.

 Most of the time hemochromatosis is caused by a gene that runs in families.
 It can be found early with a blood test.
 If you have this disease, you may want to have your children tested to see if they have it.
 Other family members may also want to be tested.
 Talking to a genetic counselor will help you decide whether genetic testing is a good idea for you and your family.